jeongho-d-park/Titanic---Machine-Learning-from-Disaster/README.md

-# 🛳 Titanic - Machine Learning from Disaster
+# 🛳 Titanic - Machine Learning from Disaster (0.78947 Score)

 This repository contains my complete analysis, feature engineering, and modeling workflow for the classic **Titanic survival prediction** problem on Kaggle.